tybens/detect-gpt/README.md

 ## Final Project COS484

 We experiment changing two hyperparameters of the mode: the masked percentage and the temperature of the mask filling model.

+## Description of Relevant Files

+- `detect-gpt-writeup.pdf`: This is the writeup of our hyperparameter tuning experiment.
+- `run.py`: This contains the script that runs testing of DetectGPT.
+- `paper_scripts/`: This directory contains the calls to `run.py` for each experiment.

 ## Official implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).